China furniture makers feel global slowdown pain

 Manufacturers are also having to absorb surging input costs, especially high oil and metal prices.

-His firm, which sells a range of orthopaedic chairs, sofas and beds, exports about 80 percent of its production to the United States, the Middle East and neighboring Asian nations.
+His firm, which sells a range of orthopedic chairs, sofas and beds, exports about 80 percent of its production to the United States, the Middle East and neighboring Asian nations.

 "We companies are undertaking bigger risks while our profit margin is shrinking," Cheng grumbled.